 - 1. Submit Request in Writing to the Associate Dean for Student Affairs a written request (letter or email) indicating the reasons for the request.
 The student's request will be presented to the Clinical Science Academic Evaluation Board (CSAEB) for consideration. - 2.
 Timing of Approval (A or B below) - a.
-If the request to postpone the CCE is approved before CCE EVOS: Contact the EVOS administrator prior to entering CCE EVOS to arrange to be administratively locked out of the block that you have been approved to postpone. - b.
-If the request to postpone a CCE is approved after EVOS is finalized: Complete a CCE Schedule Change Request Form and forward to the appropriate clerkship director.
+If the request to postpone the CCE is approved before CCE lottery: Contact the Office of Student Affairs (studentaffairs@umassmed.edu) prior to entering the CCE lottery to arrange to be administratively locked out of the block that you have been approved to postpone. - b.
+If the request to postpone a CCE is approved after the lottery is finalized: Submit a request in writing to the Associate Dean for Student Affairs, with copy to the Assistant Dean for Academic Achievement and forward to the appropriate clerkship director.